-Description of the Notes and Indenture
+Description of the 2020 Notes and 2020 Indenture

-The Notes are direct senior unsecured obligations of Brookfield Residential and rank pari passu in the right payment with all other unsecured and unsubordinated indebtedness of Brookfield Residential.
-The Notes were issued pursuant to an indenture dated December 14, 2012 among Brookfield Residential, certain of its subsidiaries, as guarantors, and Wells Fargo Bank, National Association, as trustee.
-The following is a summary of the terms of the Notes:
+On December 14, 2012, Brookfield Residential completed a private placement offering of \$600 million aggregate principal amount of senior unsecured notes due 2020 (the "2020 Notes").
+The 2020 Notes are direct senior unsecured obligations of Brookfield Residential and rank pari passu in the right payment with all other unsecured and unsubordinated indebtedness of Brookfield Residential.
+The 2020 Notes were issued pursuant to an indenture dated December 14, 2012 among Brookfield Residential, certain of its subsidiaries, as guarantors, and Wells Fargo Bank, National Association, as trustee (the "2020 Indenture").
+The following is a summary of the terms of the 2020 Notes:

-Issuer: Brookfield Residential Properties Inc. (the "Issuer") Guarantors: All of the current and future subsidiaries of the Issuer, other than immaterial subsidiaries, subsidiaries that are U.S. special purpose entities and subsidiaries whose operations consist of issued mortgage loans Security Description: 6.500% Senior Notes due 2020 Face: \$600,000,000

-Maturity: December 15, 2020

-Coupon: 6.500% per year

-Offering Price: 100.000%, plus accrued interest, if any, from December 14, , 2012

-Yield to Maturity: 6.500%

-Interest Payment Dates: June 15 and December 15 commencing June 15, 2013

-Use of Proceeds: Repay in full notes payable and debt due to affiliates, a project specific financings and \$9 million of bank in remainder for general corporate purposes

-Equity claw: At any time before December 15, 2015, the Issuer management occasions, redeem up to 35% of the aggregate principal amore redemption price of 106.500%, plus accrued and unpaid in excluding, the date of redemption using the net cash proceedity offerings nount of the notes at a nterest, if any, to, but
+Issuer: Brookfield Residential Properties Inc. (the "Issuer") Guarantors: All of the current and future subsidiaries of the Issuer, other than immaterial subsidiaries, subsidiaries that are U.S. special purpose entities and subsidiaries whose operations consist of issued mortgage loans Security Description: 6.500% Senior Notes due 2020 Face: \$600,000,000 Maturity: December 15, 2020 Coupon: 6.500% per year Offering Price: 100.000%, plus accrued interest, if any, from December 14, 2012 Yield to Maturity: 6.500% Interest Payment Dates: June 15 and December 15 commencing June 15, 2013 Use of Proceeds: Repay in full notes payable and debt due to affiliates, repay \$28 million of project specific financings and \$9 million of bank indebtedness, and the remainder for general corporate purposes Equity claw: At any time before December 15, 2015, the Issuer may, on one or more occasions, redeem up to 35% of the aggregate principal amount of the notes at a redemption price of 106.500%, plus accrued and unpaid interest, if any, to, but excluding, the date of redemption using the net cash proceeds of one or more equity offerings Optional Redemption: Redeemable at Issuer's option, in whole or in part, at any time on or after December 15, 2015, at the redemption prices set forth below, together with

-Optional Redemption: Redeemable at Issuer's option, in whole or in part, at any time on or December 15, 2015, at the redemption prices set forth below, together accrued and unpaid interest, if any, to the date of redemption, if rededuring the 12- month period beginning on December 15 of:
+accrued and unpaid interest, if any, to the date of reder during the 12- month period beginning on December 15 of: •

 Year Notes Redemption Percentage

 2015 104.875%

 2016 103.250%

 2017 101.625%

 2018 and thereafter 100.000%

-Make-Whole: Redeemable at the Issuer's option at any time prior to De T+50 make-whole premium ecember 15, 2015, at a
+Make-Whole: Redeemable at the Issuer's option at any time prior to Dec T+50 make-whole premium ember 15, 2015, at a